 MOUNTING 13 OR 14 LB INNERSHIELD COILS (Requires Optional K435 Spindle Adapter for 14 lb Coils.)

 - a.
-Remove the locking collar and the Readi-Reel adapter shipped on the 2" diameter spindle (adapter is not required). - Mount K435 Spindle Adapter and Innershield coil per the Instructions (S18256) included with the K435.
+Remove the locking collar and the Readi-Reel adapter (if so equipped) on the 2" diameter spindle (adapter is not required). - Mount K435 Spindle Adapter and Innershield coil per the Instructions (S18256) included with the K435.